 When a President comments on and refuses to sign a bill it is known as a veto.
 A vetoed bill may return to Congress for reconsideration, where Congress may override it by a 2/3 vote in both houses.

-- Public Papers of the Presidents of the United States
+Public Papers of the President of the United States